joelvh/spokes/README.md

     - `build/webpack/js/demo.bundle.js` and `build/rollup/js/demo.bundle.js` contain the demo code.
     - `build/webpack/js/main.bundle.js` and `build/rollup/js/main.bundle.js` contain the bundle to be included for global `window._spokes` access.

+### Publish to NPM

+- Commit all changes
+- Run `yarn publish` to specify a new version and automatically create a commit, tag and publish (`npm publish` will increment the patch without prompting for a version)

 ### Spokes + React

 Share global state and pubsub events between your webpage and your React app.
 Use the HOC (higher order component) and hooks from [spokes-react](https://github.com/joelvh/spokes-react) to share a Spokes instance.